 On Dec.
 9, 2015, the City Commission passed a resolution setting a maximum base price of \$35 million for the project's construction phase with a ten percent contingency for a total not-to-exceed price of \$38.5 million, and authorized the City to terminate its agreement with Lanzo if the parties could not agree on a price, and to solicit bids from other general contractors.
 In a written response by Carpenter, he said "Information was provided in agenda memos drafted by Public Works and CIP Departments and submitted to Mr. Morales for inclusion in the Commission Agendas," for the Dec.
 8, 2015 Commission meeting.
-The The Commission Memorandum contained correspondence from Lanzo as an attachment that referred RFI #35 ("Private Property Drainage Connection Accommodation" but did not include the RFI or the Wade Trim drawings.
-Carpenter's response said,
+The Commission Memorandum contained correspondence from Lanzo as an attachment that referred RFI #35 ("Private Property Drainage Water Accommodation") but did not include the RFI or the Wade Trim drawings.
+Carpenter's response said, version of the Rubio plans to complete its review of the City's permit application.
+The following week, Kremers approved revisions to the hardscape section of the revised plans for west Palm Island that raised the crown-of-road elevation for North and South Coconut Lanes to 3.2 feet above sea level.
+This was six inches lower than the City's minimum design criteria of 3.7 feet above sea level.
+The adjustment indicated that even Wade Trim found it impossible to raise the roads any higher.

 On or about Dec.
 8, 2015, the City approved a version of the stormwater section of the plans prepared by Rubio, now labeled "100% Final Design" and dated Dec.
 9, 2015.
 On Dec.
 11, Rubio signed and sealed this version of his plans, and sent it to SFWMD.
-Thereafter, that agency used this version of the Rubio plans to complete its review of the City's permit application.
-The following week, Kremers approved revisions to the hardscape section of the revised plans for west Palm Island that raised the crown-of-road elevation for North and South Coconut Lanes to 3.2 feet above sea level.
-This was six inches lower than the City's minimum design criteria of 3.7 feet above sea level.
-The adjustment indicated that even Wade Trim found it impossible to raise the roads any higher.
+Thereafter, that agency used this